marinoandrea/hangman-cli/README.md

 The lives feature allows a user to specify the number of lives in a game instance.
 This corresponds to the amount of guesses a Player has.
+This feature has a low priority, because the game is playable with a default value.

 #### Stimulus/Response